 Corporate Formalities for Churches

 Churches must follow rules to stay compliant as nonprofits.
 They need to make bylaws, hold regular meetings, and keep good records.
+It is also important to create an interest policy as part of the church’s corporate documents to address conflicts of interest and maintain IRS compliance.
 They must also have a purpose clause that outlines their religious mission.

 This ensures they meet 501(c)(3) guidelines.
 They also need a detailed plan for what happens to assets if the church closes.
 This plan must say that any leftover assets go to other tax-exempt groups.